This months Calendar

 What is the

-Sacrifice of the Holy Mass
+The sacrifice of the Holy Mass

 In other words, in the Mass, we re-present -- or mystically renew -- the Sacrifice of Calvary.
-In other words, we offer Jesus’ sacrifice to God the Father on the altar during Eucharistic celebration for the remission of our sins, using signs and symbols.
+In other words, we offer Jesus’ sacrifice to God the Father on the altar during the Eucharistic celebration for the remission of our sins, using signs and symbols.
 This means that, once again, we offer Christ to the Father, saying: "Father, look upon the Lamb that was slain for our sake."
 By the words of consecration, Christ is made present again through the “transubstantiation" of the bread and wine into Christ's Body and Blood.